-The Sustainable Eel Group (SEG) is the leading international organisation aiming to help the European eel.
+The Sustainable Eel Group (SEG) is the leading international organisation working to accelerate the recovery of the European eel.

 Our long term aim, following decades of decline in eel numbers is:

 Healthy wild eel populations supporting sustainable use for the benefit of all.